ChrisRiley3/borderlands_buddy/README.md

     * First Time Visitor Goals:

         a.
-As a first time visitor, to Borderland Buddy I want to be able to see the site main purpose and goals.
-The user can obtain this information on the websites homepage which clearly states the sites main purpose and the goals.
-All the user has to do is simply navigate to the website and the home page with the information will be the first page that loads up.
+As a first time visitor, to Borderland Buddy I want to be able to see the site main purpose and to learn more about what the organisation is trying to achieve.

         b.
 As a first time visitor, I want to be able to easyily navigate around the site and find the content I require both on desktop and mobile.
 The user will find the site very easy to navigate around as the navigation bar is accessible on every page on the website and is very clear to what the user will be redirected to when clicking a link.